 What is a chatbot?

-Chatbots are typically used in dialog systems for example in customer service systems to have conversation with customers by interpreting questions from customers and provide answers.
+Chatbots are typically used in dialog systems for example in customer service systems to have a conversation with customers by interpreting questions from customers and provide answers.
 Integrating natural language processing in a chatbot will increase the quality and level of the dialogs.
-Further improvement can be reached by connecting a repository that contains terminology used in the area where the chat bot is enrolled.
-So, a chatbot in the medical world has a different vocabulary as the same chat bot that is enrolled in the finance world.
+Further improvement can be reached by connecting a repository that contains terminology used in the area where the chatbot is enrolled.
+So, a chatbot in the medical world has a different vocabulary as the same chatbot that is enrolled in the finance world.
 These repositories will be enriched over time when using Machine Learning- technology.
-These self-learning algorithms are able to improve themselves by using a feedback process to learn from its mistakes.
-The combination of these technologies have brought chat bot solutions to a level where customers sometimes will think they are chatting to a real person rather than to a self-learning computerized system.
+These self-learning algorithms are able to improve themselves by using a feedback process to learn from their mistakes.
+The combination of these technologies has brought chatbot solutions to a level where customers sometimes will think they are chatting with a real person rather than to a self-learning computerized system.

 What is the added value of a chatbot

 This is all very nice but chatbot technology is still not good enough to answer all customer questions automatically.
 That is true but suppose a chatbot is able to process between 35 and 50% of all user calls.
-This means that a customer support centre with 10 people answering customer calls could be reduced to a customer support centre with only 5 people answering customer calls.
-These 5 people are usually way more specialist since the chat bot will deal with the generic questions and only forwards the questions that cannot be processed by the chatbot.
-These are usually the difficult or very specific questions.
+This means that a customer support center with 10 people answering customer calls could be reduced to a customer support center with only 5 people answering customer calls.
+These 5 people are usually way more specialist since the chatbot will deal with the generic questions and only forwards the questions that cannot be processed by the chatbot.
+These are usually difficult or very specific questions.

-So you will end up with a customer support centre that employs less people but is more specialist on the topic resulting in less costs and better quality of services.
+So you will end up with a customer support center that employs fewer people but is more specialist on the topic resulting in fewer costs and better quality of services.
 That sounds a bit like lower investments on customer services with higher customer satisfaction, something we thought was not possible.
 Don’t party too early, there is also an investment needed to realize the chatbot.
 It is not an out of the box app that can be installed by running ‘setup.exe’

 As said, a chatbot is a combination of different technologies like Machine Learning and Natural Language Processing that needs to be combined with a repository that contains specific terminology.
 It will take time to implement this.
 A lot of configuration and tuning is required to get the chatbot to work properly.
 The system needs time to learn and improve itself.
 The configuration and tuning will take for example 1-2 months, the actual learning process can take longer.
-Usually this is done by running the chatbot as a ‘shadow’ system.
-Customer conversations are entered into the chatbot for a certain period to provide the necessary knowledge to the chat bot.
+Usually, this is done by running the chatbot as a ‘shadow’ system.
+Customer conversations are entered into the chatbot for a certain period to provide the necessary knowledge to the chatbot.
 The length of this process is very depending on the volume of conversations that is available but usually can take up to a few months.
-So all together, setting up a high quality chat bot is not an overnight installation and therefor requires a significant investment in time and money.
+So all together, setting up a high-quality chatbot is not an overnight installation and therefore requires a significant investment of time and money.

 The technology behind chatbots is improving rapidly, especially in the area of text analytics and machine learning.
-On the long term chatbots will become more common in the area of customer communication but for now it offers the opportunity to be disruptive and create a competitive edge for your organisation by leveraging this new technology.
+On the long-term chatbots will become more common in the area of customer communication but for now, it offers the opportunity to be disruptive and create a competitive edge for your organization by leveraging this new technology.